Joshykins/SCApex/README.md

 Thus I would like to give a huge personal thanks to Ponce and the rest of the original Cortex team for their early work on making a roleplaying environment for StarCraft II.

-Also, a big thank you to Xethyr for all of the work that he did making the Wyvern Engine which this engine is ~~copy-pasted~~ based off of.
+Also, a big thank you to Xethyr for all of the work that he did making the Wyvern Engine.